BND Hamburger Icon

 A feature on many laptops and mobile phones is an auto-connect option for Wi-Fi and Bluetooth connections.
 Make sure this is off, as you don’t want to auto-connect to just any Wi-Fi connection you pass.
 Most public Wi-Fi connections are unsecured, and some can be set up for malicious purposes to gain access or download malware to your device.

-Before traveling, back up your sensitive or critical information on an external device or to the cloud, and make sure you have the latest version of all of your software applications.
+Tip: Before traveling, back up your sensitive or critical information on an external device or to the cloud.
+Then ensure you have the latest version of all of your software applications.

 If you have multiple employees who frequently travel with devices, a mobile device management solution (MDM) can help you keep track of those devices and make sure they remain secure.
 Most solutions include features to keep onboarded devices safe from unauthorized usage, access to work-related data and networks.

-These solutions can give you remote control and monitoring of your devices, allow you to enforce certain policies on devices, and can even impose certain controls for employees’ personal devices used for work by segregating company data and personal data.
+These solutions can give you remote control and monitoring of your devices, allowing you to enforce certain policies on devices.
+You can even impose certain controls for employees’ personal devices used for work by segregating company data and personal data.

 These remote features allow you to keep a log of where the device has been used and every time it’s accessed.
 If the device becomes lost or stolen, you’ll know where the device has last been used and if there was a failed login attempt.
 You can also remotely lock the device or even wipe the data from the device if it’s especially sensitive.